mrcgrtz/wordpress-export-to-markdown/README.md

 - Type: `file` (as a path string)
 - Default: `export.xml`

 The path to the WordPress export file that you want to parse.
-It is recommended that you drop your WordPress export file into the same directory that you run this script from so it's easy to find.
+It is recommended that you drop your WordPress export file into the same directory that you run this script from so it is easy to find.

 ### Path to output folder?